Last Updated on October 20, 2024 by Maged kamel

 There are net and special tables for determining the final value of the effective net area.

-The sixth item is the tables for various shapes and the relevant yield and F ultimate stresses for tension members.
+The sixth item is the tables for various shapes, the relevant yield, and F ultimate stresses for tension members.

-Tension members are used for bridges and roof trusses, towers, and bracings.
+Tension members are used for bridges, roof trusses, towers, and bracings.
 Tension members are considered when used as tie rods.

-Selecting a section to be used as a tension member is one of the simplest problems encountered in design, as compared with columns and beams, so, the design of the tension members is considered to be simple.
+Selecting a section to be used as a tension member is one of the simplest problems encountered in design, compared with columns and beams, so the design of tension members is considered simple.

-The next slide includes the chapter used for the design of tension members, then which section in the chapter for tension members is shown.
+The next slide includes the chapter used for the design of tension members and then shows the section in the chapter for tension members.
 Chapter D is used.
 D-2 governs the Tensile strength.
 AISC-360-16 page 16-1-28.

-There are two items, Tensile Yielding and Tensile rupture.
-For the tensile yielding, the P nominal is estimated as equal to the product of Fy*Ag, Fy is the yield stress, and Ag is the gross area.
+There are two items: Tensile Yielding and Tensile rupture.
+For tensile yielding, the P nominal is estimated as equal to the product of Fy*Ag, where Fy is the yield stress, and Ag is the gross area.

 Item b) is for tensile rupture at the places of bolts or welds.
 The nominal load Pn = Fu*Ae, where Ae is the effective area.

-However, the LRFD parameter is different and is φt =0.75, less than the value given for tensile yielding.
+However, the LRFD parameter differs: for tensile rupture ฯt =0.75, less than the value given for tensile yielding, which is 0.90.

-In the next slide, we can see that there are two cases, the first case is when the two members are connected fully like a bolted plate and spliced channel the effective area equals the net area, and the u factor, shear lag factor, equals one.
+In the next slide, we can see two cases.
+The first case is when the two members are connected fully, like a bolted plate and spliced channel.
+The effective area equals the net area, and the u factor, the shear lag factor, equals one.

-Whenever two channels are connected only at the upper and lower flange, while the web areas are not connected the the effective area will be considered smaller than the net area and the U value will be less than one.
+Whenever two channels are connected only at the upper and lower flange, while the web areas are not connected, the effective area will be considered smaller than the net area, and the U value will be less than one.

 This is the provision from the AISC code for the net area for tension members and the different terms used.